THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 I also want to name this clearly: this was not a solo effort.

-When my identity was collapsed entirely into being a surgeon, there was a real cost — to my relationships, my integrity, and nearly my career.
+When my identity was collapsed entirely into being a surgeon, there was a real cost — to my relationships, integrity, and career.

 Wholeness didn’t make me less effective.